Jimmy Carter on George Zimmerman Verdict: 'Right Decision'

 Jimmy Carter says the jury made the right call in finding George Zimmerman not guilty.

-On Saturday, Zimmerman was found not guilty by a jury in Florida.
+On Saturday, Zimmerman was found innocent by a jury in Florida.
 He shot and killed 17-year-old Trayvon Martin in February 2012, Zimmerman maintains in self defense.

 The former president and Georgia governor discussed the verdict, and what it says about race in America, in an on-camera interview with the station.